National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 ![Relating data scientist's work to that of the analyst.](images/practices/fig-practices-022-building-block.png){#fig-practices-022-building-block fig-alt="Relating data scientist's work to that of the analyst"}

 One key role of the data scientist is to create datasets from the raw material of the EHR (concept ids, and such) engineering variables, used by the analyst in the analysis, shown as toy building blocks on the left.
 Terms are defined in the text.
-This work of the data scientist is included in the set of tasks generally called _data cleaning.
+This work of the data scientist is included in the set of tasks generally called _data cleaning_.
-_The importance of data cleaning and appropriate preprocessing cannot be overestimated, and often requires clinical domain expertise in addition to sound data science practices, such as a well-reasoned approach to missing values (see Section 2.3) and normalization of values in the context of certain machine learning algorithms.
+The importance of data cleaning and appropriate preprocessing cannot be overestimated, and often requires clinical domain expertise in addition to sound data science practices, such as a well-reasoned approach to missing values (see Section 2.3) and normalization of values in the context of certain machine learning algorithms.

 The simplest building block on the left of @fig-practices-022-building-block is the [_concept id_](understanding.md#sec-understanding-basics-omop-vocab), the raw data of the OMOP tables.